 Teen’s Phone Call Helps Rescue Six On Drugs

-''The way she was talking, her speech was slurred, and I was scared,'' Miss Lamerand said Monday in a telephone interview from her high school in Hurley. ''I just didn't want her to die.''
+″The way she was talking, her speech was slurred and I was scared,″ Andrea Lamerand, 15, said in a telephone interview from her high school in Hurley along the border of Michigan’s Upper Peninsula. ″I just didn’t want her to die.″

 Miss Lamerand said she received the call from her friend about 10 p.m.
 Friday and kept her talking for more than an hour.
 She said her mother, Deanna, ran across the street to telephone for an ambulance.

-Miss Lamerand said she remembered what to do in such a situation from reading pamphlets and watching television.
-She talked with her friend about how they met last year at a summer school program and managed to get her friend to give the telephone number of the residence, which her mother relayed to police.
+Miss Lamerand said she remembered what to do from reading pamphlets and watching television.
+She talked with her friend about how they met last year at a summer school program and got her to give the telephone number of the residence, which her mother relayed to police.

 ″There were a lot of things going through my mind,″ Miss Lamerand said. ″I think kids should be more informed about what to do when their friends are committing suicide.
 We’ve never had any classes on this.″